Optional: ¼ cup Nature's Eats Chopped Walnuts or goji berries

 In a separate smaller bowl mix eggs, coconut oil, coconut cream, lemon juice, and vanilla.
 Combine using a pastry blender, then a whisk until everything is completely smooth.

 Pour liquid mixture into dry mixture and combine.
-Fold in raspberries, chocolate chips and any other additional ingredients of your choice like Nature's Eats Walnuts or goji berries until even distributed.
+Fold in raspberries, chocolate chips and any other additional ingredients of your choice like Nature's Eats Walnuts or goji berries until evenly distributed.

 Pour batter into 12 muffin tins until full, almost to the rim.